leap-laboratories/PIZZA/README.md

 2. Uses a `PerturbationStrategy` to modify the input prompt, and sends the perturbed input to OpenAI's API to generate a perturbed output.
 Each token of the input prompt is perturbed separately, to obtain an attribution score for each input token.
 3. Uses an `attribution_strategy` to compute the magnitude of change between the original and perturbed output.
 4. Logs attribution scores to an `ExperimentLogger` if passed.

+The `hierarchical_perturbation` method is designed to reduce the number of API calls by perturbation larger chunks of the input prompt initially, and narrowing its search only on the chunks which have a large impact on the output (high attribution score).

+The flow is similar to that of `compute_attributions`, but using an iterative technique that works as follows:

+1. The prompt is split into chunks defined by `init_chunk_size` and `stride` (optional).
+2. The chunks are perturbed, sent to the API, and scores are calculated/logged as described above.
+3. Thresholds are used to determine which chunks should be further processed based on the chunk attribution scores.
+4. Chunks are subdivided, and the process returns to step 2 until none of the processed chunks exceed the thresholds *or* no further subdivision is possible.

+There are currently two thresholds that define whether a chunk should be processed further:

+1. Dynamic threshold: here a *cumulative* attribution is defined per token which is incremented every step by the chunk(s) containing a given token.
+The threshold is then defined as the midrange of these token attributions.
+2. Static threshold: for each chunk at a given step in the process, the overall attribution score is compared to a set threshold, defined by the input argument `static_threshold` (`Optional[float]`), depending on the attribution metric used.
+For example, `static_threshold=0.5` could be a reasonable input for the probability difference attribution method.

+Note if more than one `attribution_strategies` are passed, only the first will be used in threshold calculations and comparison.

 **Initialization Parameters:**